The world's most ambitious augmented reality art exhibition is on now at Melbourne's two Royal Botanic Gardens.

 Melbourne's Botanic Gardens are the only Australian location taking part, with other venues including the Eden Project in Cornwall, Kirstenbosch National Botanical Garden in Cape Town, the Royal Botanical Gardens in Ontario, and the San Diego Botanic Garden.

-Seeing the Invisible is on at both the Melbourne and Cranbourne botanic gardens from September 2021 until August 2022 (the exact dates will be announced soon).
+Seeing the Invisible is on at both the Melbourne and Cranbourne botanic gardens from now until September 30, 2022.